Azure/orkestra/README.md

 1. Submit `Application` and `ApplicationGroup` CRs
 2. For each `Application` in `ApplicationGroup` download Helm chart from “primary” Helm Registry
-3. (*optional) For each dependency in the `Application` chart, if dependency chart is embedded in `charts/` directory, push to ”staging” Helm Registry (Harbor).
+3. (*optional) For each dependency in the `Application` chart, if dependency chart is embedded in `charts/` directory, push to ”staging” Helm Registry (Chart-museum).
 4. Generate and submit Argo Workflow DAG
 5. (Executor nodes only) Submit and probe deployment state of `HelmRelease CR.
 6. Fetch and deploy Helm charts referred to by each `HelmRelease` CR to the Kubernetes cluster.